xrstf/rudi/cmd/rudi/cmd/help/help.md

-# The Otto interpreter :)
+# The Rudi interpreter :)

-Otti is a command line interpreter for the Otto programming language.
-Otti can read multiple JSON/YAML files and then apply JSON paths or scripts to them.
+Rudi is a command line interpreter for the Rudi programming language.
+Rudi can read multiple JSON/YAML files and then apply JSON paths or scripts to them.
 For quicker development, an interactive REPL is also available.

 ## Modes

-Otti can run in one of two modes:
+Rudi can run in one of two modes:

 * **Interactive Mode** is enabled by passing `--interactive` (or `-i`).
-This will start a REPL session where Otto scripts are read from stdin and evaluated against the loaded files.
+This will start a REPL session where Rudi scripts are read from stdin and evaluated against the loaded files.
-* **Script Mode** is used the an Otto script is passed either as the first argument or read from a file defined by `--script`.
-In this mode Otti will run all statements from the script and print the resulting value, then it exits.
+* **Script Mode** is used the an Rudi script is passed either as the first argument or read from a file defined by `--script`.
+In this mode Rudi will run all statements from the script and print the resulting value, then it exits.

     Examples:

-    * `otti '.foo' myfile.json`
+    * `rudi '.foo' myfile.json`
-    * `otti '(set .foo "bar") (set .users 42) .' myfile.json`
+    * `rudi '(set .foo "bar") (set .users 42) .' myfile.json`
-    * `otti --script convert.otto myfile.json`
+    * `rudi --script convert.rudi myfile.json`

 ## File Handling